Blackbody-Research/NVIDIALibraries.jl/README.md

 # NVIDIALibraries.jl
-NVIDIA GPU Libraries for Julia

-NVIDIALibraries.jl is a Julia library written for Julia 1.0 and onwards.

-This package was designed to allow full low level access by providing wrapper functions to the CUDA C API.
+NVIDIALibraries.jl was designed to allow full low level access by providing wrapper functions to the CUDA Toolkit libraries.

+This package is a Julia library written for Julia 1.0 and onwards.

 ## How do I add this Julia package?
 Enter the Pkg REPL-mode from the Julia REPL by using the key `]`.